top of page

 In order to eliminate the complex mathematics necessary to determine optimum rhombic dimensions and height above ground

 The U.S. Army tech manual says: "Sometimes the antenna sides are deliberately made shorter to increase the vertical wave angle of propagation at higher operating frequencies, and to broaden the radiation pattern.
 The latter is usually necessary to offset ionospheric effects, which may cause a shifting of the communications path in long-distance communication.
 Regardless of the reasons for a compromise in the design, for optimum performance in a given frequency range, two basic factors must be considered.
 First, if the desired height cannot be attained, the length of the sides must be increased.
 Second, if the side lengths are shortened, the height of the antenna must be increased.
 In either case, the over-all efficiency of the rhombic is lowered.
-The term efficiency here refers to the signal gain and directivity for transmission in the forward direction and signal-to-noise ratio for reception in the same direction."
+The term efficiency here refers to the signal gain and directivity for transmission in the forward direction, and signal-to-noise ratio for reception in the same direction."

 The Rhombic is excellent for point-to-point communications and exhibits a very low takeoff angle--a definite plus for DX, it also so has some higher angle which is great for ham use, it fills in the gaps.